KrlosAren/huddle-landing-page/README.md

 ## Building your project

-Feel free to use any workflow that you feel comfortable with.
-Below is a suggested process, but do not feel like you need to follow these steps:
+Feel free to clone this repo and run into your computer, i used PUG and STYLUS to build.

 ## Giving feedback